issamsaid/hiCL/README.md

 ```

 ## Setting up and building
-The <b>hiCL</b> project has multiple component, each in a subdirectory of the
+The <b>hiCL</b> project has multiple components, each in a subdirectory of the
 root directory (hiCL).
 The [src](https://github.com/issamsaid/hiCL/tree/master/src)
 subdirectory is the C/C++ interface, the
 [fortran_interface](https://github.com/issamsaid/hiCL/tree/master/fortran_interface)